gladex/scIMGCN/README.md

 ### Who do I talk to? ###

-* Have any questions or issues related to the repository, please contact: Dr. Binhua Tang (bh.tang@outlook.com) or Guowei Cheng (221320010002@hhu.edu.cn).
+* Have any questions or issues related to the repository, please contact: Dr. Binhua Tang (bh.tang@hhu.edu.cn / bh.tang@outlook.com) or Guowei Cheng (221320010002@hhu.edu.cn).